 - Mediterranean: Feta, olives, cherry tomatoes, cucumber, red onion, oregano dressing

-Keeps fresh for 2-3 days – simply shake before eating and enjoy.
+Stays fresh for 2-3 days – simply shake before eating and enjoy.

 Soups in a jar: Warming & practical